DrDjanGo09/Discord-Movie-Bot/README.md

    - Set `ENABLE_MEDIA_INFO_SCRAPING=true` in .env
    - Check internet connection for IMDb scraping
    - Some media files may not have available information
+   - If logs are noisy, lower `LOG_LEVEL` or rely on cache (re-scrape happens only on title change)

 4. **Buttons show "Application did not respond":**
    - Check button cooldown settings in .env